subframe7536/maple-font/README.md

-  --ttf-only            Only build TTF format --least-styles        Only build Regular / Bold / Italic / BoldItalic style --font-patcher        Force the use of Nerd Font Patcher to build NF format --cache               Reuse font cache of TTF, OTF and Woff2 formats --cn-rebuild          Reinstantiate variable CN base font --archive             Build font archives with config and license.
-If has `--cache`
+  --ttf-only            Only build TTF format --least-styles        Only build Regular / Bold / Italic / BoldItalic style --font-patcher        Force the use of Nerd Font Patcher to build NF format --cache               Reuse font cache of TTF, OTF, and Woff2 formats --cn-rebuild          Reinstantiate variable CN base font --archive             Build font archives with config and license.
+If it has the `--cache`
                         flag, only archive NF and CN formats
 ```